 Stuck-on food, grease and oil spills on a gas stove's cast-iron grates create nasty fumes and smells.
-These strong, heavy grates benefit from a once-a-month, if not more, cleaning to keep your kitchen odor free while you cook.
+These strong, heavy grates benefit from at least a once-a-month cleaning to keep your kitchen odor free while you cook.
 The methods used to clean them depend on how dirty they are.

 Loosen the Grease